MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/containerized-microservices.md

 With direct client-to-microservice communication, the mobile app makes requests to each microservice directly through its public endpoint, with a different TCP port per microservice.
 In production, the endpoint would typically map to the microservice's load balancer, which distributes requests across the available instances.

+> [!TIP]
->💡 **Tip:** Consider using API gateway communication.
+> Consider using API gateway communication.
 Direct client-to-microservice communication can have drawbacks when building a large and complex microservice based application, but it's more than adequate for a small application.
 When designing a large microservice based application with tens of microservices, consider using API gateway communication.
 For more information, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 <a name="communication_between_microservices" />